AbisheK0726/eng130-IaC/README.md

 A blue/green deployment is a deployment strategy in which you create two separate, but identical environments.
 You then switch between the two environments, one at a time.
 This strategy is also known as a two-tier deployment.

+Green is the new environment, and blue is the old environment.
+The new environment is created and tested before it is switched to.
+The old environment is then decommissioned.

 ### Benefits of Blue/Green Deployment

 * You can test new features in a production-like environment before you deploy them to production.